o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/debugging.md

 ### Saving Issues

 When you modify a graph and save it, some IDs are remapped in the asset, but not in the visualized Script Canvas scene.
 As a result, the unified ID used in the logging messages no long matches the visual presentation.
 This mismatch causes the visual scraping to fail.
-To work around this, close and re\-open the Script Canvas scene.
+To work around this, close and re-open the Script Canvas scene.